ykoh2-appdev/bootstrap-levels/app/views/instructions/frequently_used_components.md

 Pretty amazing!
 There are a ton of other components to explore, at your leisure.
 To get you started:

-- [Cheatsheet](https://getbootstrap.com/docs/5.2/examples/cheatsheet/): many of Bootstrap's components all one one page for quick perusal.
+- <a href="https://getbootstrap.com/docs/5.2/examples/cheatsheet/" target="_blank">Cheatsheet</a>: many of Bootstrap's components all one one page for quick perusal.
-- [Examples](https://getbootstrap.com/docs/5.2/examples/): Examples of how to use components.
+- <a href="https://getbootstrap.com/docs/5.2/examples/" target="_blank">Examples</a>: Examples of how to use components.

 ---